gombrii/aoc/README.md

     - If provided a mod name creates a mod file with your system's currently installed Go version as well as a couple of utility packages under `shared/` (can be removed if not needed).
     - If provided a day, eg. `-d 1`, creates the scaffolding for a new day's solutions and input.
 - The aoc run command (default):
-    1. Builds a temporary runner.
+    1. Builds a temporary runner or fetches from cache.
     1. Invokes the corresponding function.
     1. Prints the result and execution duration.